 4. Ratings and reviews monitoring: Examine your ratings and reviews, featured reviews, and your competitors’ apps reviews, and discover how to improve them.

-5. Uninstall rates: It’s important to know how and why your users deleted the app, and what actions can be taken in these cases.
+5. Uninstall rates (also known as user churn): It’s important to know how and why your users deleted the app, and what actions can be taken in these cases.
 Come up with ideas on how to encourage them to reinstall it.

 6. Final report: Summarize everything that has been conducted, what KPIs need to be increased after each step of ASO, and where to get extra traffic.
 This step helps you to see the whole picture and start working on your ASO strategy.